JensRantil/jensrantil.github.io/content/posts/2013-05-26_cqrs-event-sourcing-messaging-patterns.md

     together with event sourcing require some thought.
 Since I've been thinking about it for a while now, I thought I'd share some thoughts so far.
 date: 2013-05-26
-tags: ["cqrs", "event sourcing", "distributed architecture"]
+tags: ["CQRS", "event sourcing", "distributed architecture"]
 slug: cqrs-event-sourcing-messaging-patterns
 ---
 This post is partially related to my [previous blog